 Ph.D., University of North Carolina at Chapel Hill

-JACK HICKS teaches at the University of California, Davis (English).
-He is co-founder and former Director of the Graduate Creative Writing Program (1992-2001) and currently serves as coordinator of the introductory undergrad creative writing sequence, serving 450 students annually in 22 sections of writing fiction and poetry.
-His interests are in the Literature of California and the American Pacific, Literary and Visual Texts of Place (wild, suburban and urban), the Literature of Nature/Wilderness, the Contemporary Detective Novel, and recent American fiction/creative nonfiction.
+JACK HICKS taught in the English Department at the University of California, Davis from 1971 until his retirement in 2016.
+He co-founded and served as Director of the Graduate Creative Writing Program (1992–2001) and later as coordinator of the introductory undergraduate creative writing sequence, serving 450 students annually in 22 sections of writing fiction and poetry.
+His interests were in the literature of California and the American Pacific, literary and visual texts of place (wild, suburban and urban), the literature of nature/wilderness, the contemporary detective novel, and recent American fiction and creative nonfiction.

-JACK HICKS received his PhD in American Literature from the University of North Carolina at Chapel Hill.
-Publications include two critical books on contemporary fiction (Cutting Edges and In the Singer's Temple) and many articles and reviews.
-He has also published 40+ articles on film, television, sports and popular culture, in magazines ranging from Nation to TV Guide.
+Jack Hicks received his PhD in American Literature from the University of North Carolina at Chapel Hill.
+His publications include two critical books on contemporary fiction (Cutting Edges and In the Singer's Temple) and many articles and reviews.
+He also published dozens of articles on film, television, sports and popular culture, in magazines ranging from Nation to TV Guide.

-He is Co-Editor (with James D. Houston, Maxine Hong Kingston and Al Young) of The Literature of California (University of California Press), a comprehensive anthology of California literature from Native American origins to the present.
-Volume I (2000) was published to national acclaim (featured on National Public Radio), winning the 2001 Commonwealth Club medal for the best book on California.
-Volume II is in process.
-He is also Co-Editor of California Poetry (Heyday Books, 2003), with Dana Gioia and Chryss Yost.
+Hicks was co-editor (with James D. Houston, Maxine Hong Kingston, and Al Young) of The Literature of California (University of California Press, 2000).
+This comprehensive anthology of California literature from Native American origins to the present was published to national acclaim, featuring on National Public Radio and winning the 2001 Commonwealth Club medal for the best book on California.
+He also co-edited California Poetry (Heyday Books, 2003) with Dana Gioia and Chryss Yost.

-He has directed recent graduate theses/dissertations and undergraduate honors projects on the American West, visions of the American literary Pacific, John Steinbeck, California literary and cultural topics and novels and short story collections.
-Hicks has developed and taught recent courses on California crises and disasters, Los Angeles in film and prose and the contemporary detective novel.
+Hicks directed graduate theses and dissertations and undergraduate honors projects on the American West, visions of the American literary Pacific, John Steinbeck, California literary and cultural topics and novels and short story collections.
+He developed and taught courses on California crises and disasters, Los Angeles in film and prose, and the contemporary detective novel.